mailplane/mailplane.github.com/_posts/help/faq/2013-04-14-how_can_i_upgrade_from_mailplane_2.md

 ### Before October 1 2012

-1. Install Mailplane 2 from AppStore
+1. Install Mailplane 2 from AppStore if you haven't already.
+(Open AppStore, go to Purchases and press 'Install')
 2. Open Mailplane 3 and choose menu Mailplane 3 > License...
 3. Mailplane 3 will automatically detect Mailplane 2.
 Press '20% Update Discount' on the right.